 By Robert Jensen

 [This article was published as “Whiteness,” in Stephen M. Caliendo and Charlton D. McIlwain, eds., The Routledge Companion to Race and Ethnicity, 2nd ed.
-(New York: Routledge, 2021), pp. 25-32.]
+(New York: Routledge, 2021), pp. 25-32.
+It was reprinted in the Spring 2021 issue of Left Turn.]

 Is the United States making progress in the quest to transcend its White-supremacist history?
 After the end of Jim Crow and legal racial segregation, the debate was over how and to what degree racism endured in less visible ways, with some arguing that the United States had become a “post-racial” society?
 That debate evaporated with the re-emergence in the political mainstream of overt White supremacy, articulated on websites such as Daily Stormer, and thinly veiled appeals to White identity, given journalistic labels such as “White ethno-nationalism,” which fueled the election of Donald J. Trump in the 2016 presidential race and the strong showing of anti-immigration parties throughout Europe.
 Today, analyses of racism and advocacy for racial justice must continue to account for the more subtle realities of a White-centered world but also contend with that open White supremacy.